Defining a Power Platform Environment Strategy

 This is an open-source article with the community providing support for it.
 For official Microsoft content, see Microsoft 365 documentation.

-The Power Platform is Microsoft’s answer to the growing need in business for a way to build and customise professional-grade business solutions quickly, with the ability to connect to over 200 data sources including, SharePoint Online, Azure SQL, Twitter and more.
+The Power Platform is Microsoft’s answer to the growing need in business for a way to build and customize professional-grade business solutions quickly, with the ability to connect to over 200 data sources including, SharePoint Online, Azure SQL, Twitter and more.

 What type of environments are there?